SwordLX/BoidSimulation/README.md

 In this project, I've implemented Boid Simulation Algorithm.
 This algorithm mainly follow 5 rules which control every boid's behavior.

+If you cannot see anything in the viewport, plese recompile and reload C++ code.

 Rule 1: every boid has a tendency to move towards the center of other boids.

 Rule 2: every boid should avoid collide with others and keep a fixed distance.